TajaKuzman/Parlamint-translation/README.md

 Since based on NER annotations, we would substitute "President", "Mr.", etc., we will disable substitution.

-Turkish has more problems with MT hallucinations than the others!!
+Turkish has more problems with MT hallucinations than the others.

 There were errors based on spaceafter and repetitions in translations in 51 sentences - there is especially a problem with repetition of "on and on and on" in multiple sentences:
 - "tbmm-2013-05-29sit03spe0065par0090-000060": /home/tajak/Parlamint-translation/Final-data/ParlaMint-TR.conllu/ParlaMint-TR.conllu/2013/ParlaMint-TR_2013-05-29-tbmm-T24.conllu
-- "tbmm-2013-11-14sit03spe0149par0204-000020": /home/tajak/Parlamint-translation/Final-data/ParlaMint-TR.conllu/ParlaMint-TR.conllu/2013/ParlaMint-TR_2013-11-14-tbmm-T24.conllu
 - ... (see all instances in logs/TR/create_conllu.md)

 Translation of notes: ParlaMint-TR has not notes in < gap > and < head > tags.